What is the purpose of serpstatbot?

 How do you handle 404 or 301 pages?

 We collect historical data to make sure that no temporary change has an impact on your site.
-If the links to these pages still exist, serpstatbot will continue to find and follow them.
+If the links to pages with a 404 or 301 server response code still exist, serpstatbot will continue to find and follow them.
 You can check Google 404 policy to find more information.

 How can I block serpstatbot?